ijon9/ILackCreativitySo-MeToo/README.md

 ## 3. If time left, add other methods, which all perform similar actions to the methods already written.

+## 4. Implement the exceptions in the add method of Deque

 # Core Methods in Deque:
 ### addFirst()
 ### addLast()